bomeisl/WeatherApiClient/README.md

 |UI Layer|

 I. View Model
-Makes asyncronous calls to the web API endpoint at weatherapi.com for 5 different cities and updates
+Makes asyncronous calls to the web API endpoint at weatherapi.com for 5 different cities.
+Fully dependency injected by Hilt, error and exception handling: in case the correct data is not returned by the Retrofit network call for any city, "city not found" is diplayed for the name of the city, and "data not found" is displayed for each field.

+II.
+Compose UI
+Scaffolded Host Screen with Jetpack Compose-Navigation containing the Landing Screen with a LazyColumn displaying the weather data for the selected cities.